Groovetube synth

 • Delivery

-We intend to also supply a custom tube as/when available.
-If you are interested in one of these instruments, it is worth buying a selection of 6W T5 fluorescents now, before they disappear.
+If you are interested in one of these instruments, it is worth buying a selection of 6W T5 fluorescents now, before they disappear!

-The travel case, synth casing, pcb and transformer are all made in the UK, and the instruments will be assembled here too.
+The travel case, synth enclosure, pcb and transformer are all made in the UK, and the instruments will be assembled here too.

 Availability and schedule